 Where an employee makes a request for domestic violence leave, the employer will again be entitled to ask for proof the employee is affected by domestic violence.

-The Bill also amends the personal grievance provisions in the Employment Relations Act 2000.
-A new ground for a personal grievance from April 2019 will be where an employee is treated adversely in employment due to being, or being suspected of being, a person affected by domestic violence.
+There is now also a new ground for a personal grievance from April 2019 where an employee is treated adversely in employment due to being, or being suspected of being, a person affected by domestic violence.

 A Pathway to Safety

-The passing of this Bill has made New Zealand the first country in the world to create a universal entitlement for domestic violence victims in the employment realm, and is a step toward addressing domestic violence issues in the country.
-Whilst the changes do not come into force until April 2019, it is important employers, and also employees, are aware these changes are on their way.
+The passing of this Act has made New Zealand the first country in the world to create a universal entitlement for domestic violence victims in the employment realm, and is a step toward addressing domestic violence issues in the country.